-Low doc home loans are for those who are self employed and are unable to prove their income through traditional means.
+Low doc home loans are for borrowers who are self employed or unable to prove their income through traditional means.

 This is the only way that you can borrow without recent tax returns or financial statements.